Coronavirus (COVID-19) Information

 For the best social distancing, we encourage you to use the drive-thru to conduct teller transactions.

-For the safety of our staff and other members, please continue to wear a face covering and social distance when visiting inside a branch lobby.
+Updated 6/1/21: For the safety of our staff and other members, please continue to wear a face covering if you have not been vaccinated and social distance when visiting inside a branch lobby.

 Many transactions may be performed at home using online banking or the EFCU Financial app.
 Online banking and mobile banking are free services, and sign-up is quick and easy.
 More information can be found here.